CHEINSTTROARLY/Hopscotch-1/Proof1Fibonacci.md

 So here's the program that VERY QUICKLY lists of Fibonacci numbers.
 I used the BigInt framework.
+Here the results after 10-20 seconds of running

 1
 2